Skip to main content

 conference breakout groups

 One of the key purposes of metadata is to improve findability.
-To facilitate this, it is helpful for some metadata tags to be constrained by a predefined list of options.
-Using a common vocabulary ensures that similar content is tagged in a consistent manner even if different firms use different terminology, regional spelling differences exist, etc. The technical term for this is an ontology, but in the RIXML standards, we call these enumeration lists
+To facilitate this, it is helpful for some metadata tags to be constrained by a predefined list of terms.
+In the RIXML standards, these enumeration lists provide a common vocabulary that ensures that similar content is tagged in a consistent manner, despite regional spelling differences, firm-specific terminology, and author word choice.
+Firms continue to use their preferred terminology on user-facing interfaces; mapping to the standardized RIXML taxonomy happens behind the scenes.
+This allows the machine-readable metadata to be standardized without affecting the word choice in the research content itself.